tianyikillua/medcoupling/README.md

 This repository provides a Python repackaging of the latest version (9.3.0) of the [MEDCoupling](https://docs.salome-platform.org/latest/dev/MEDCoupling/developer/index.html) library via a Python file `setup.py` and hence installable via `pip`.

+### Building from source

-Running `python3 setup.py build` will
+Running `python setup.py install` or `pip install .` will

 1. Download the source code of MEDCoupling from [salome-platform.org](http://files.salome-platform.org/Salome/other/medCoupling-9.3.0.tar.gz)
 2. Build the C++ / Python libraries using `cmake` and `swig`
-3. Distribute generated files using `setuptools`
+3. Distribute and install generated files using `setuptools`

+The building process has been tested under Windows 10 with Visual Studio 2019 and under Ubuntu 18.04 with gcc 7.4.

-### Installation
+### Installation from PyPI

-To install MEDCoupling, you can now simply use `pip` and its associated options
+To install MEDCoupling, you can also simply use the binary wheels available on PyPI
 ```
 pip install -U medcoupling
 ```

-Binary wheels are available for 64-bit Windows (`win_amd64`) and Linux-like platforms (`manylinux1_x86_64`).
-In accordance with the [release notes of SALOME 9.3.0](https://files.salome-platform.org/Salome/Salome9.3.0/SALOME_9_3_0_Release_Notes.pdf), the wheels are only built with Python 3.6.
+Binary wheels are available for 64-bit Windows (`win_amd64`) and Linux-like platforms (`manylinux1_x86_64`) and are built with Python 3.6 and 3.7.
 Sadly macOS is not supported (consult developers of MEDCoupling).

 To assure that MEDCoupling is well installed, try importing it in your Python
 ```